-"Auto-Flowering" strains of cannabis have different light requirements that Photoperiod strains
+“Auto-Flowering” strains of cannabis have different light requirements than photoperiod strains

 Auto-flowering varieties of marijuana don’t rely on a change in light schedule to determine when to flower.
 These strains (sometimes called “Lowryders” or by their species name “Ruderalis”) will finish their whole life cycle in two to three months, regardless of how much light they receive a day.
 See a grow journal featuring auto-flowering strains.

 Another consideration when growing auto-flowering plants is what light spectrum to use.

 Normally with photoperiod plants, you would optimally use more blue lights for the vegetative period and more red lights for your plant during the flowering period.
 With auto-flowering strains, you can follow the same principle by using the blue lights before the plant has showed signs of its gender, and then switch to more red lights once you see the first signs of gender.

 Blue Light for Vegetative – bluish light (like from Metal Halide bulbs or 6500k (blue) fluorescents/CFLs) are a great choice for the vegetative stage, which for auto-flowers is just the first few weeks of life